Immigration Act of 1891: Court challenges

 The first challenge to the Act was Nishimura Ekiu v.
 United States.
 Nishimura Ekiu, a female citizen of Japan, arrived at the United States from Yokohama, Japan on May 7, 1891, and was denied entry under the Immigration Act of 1891.
 She sued for habeas corpus, and challenged the constitutionality of some provisions of the Immigration Act of 1891.
 The case was decided against Ekiu and in favor of the United States.

 A later case, Yamataya v.
 Fisher (also known as the Japanese Immigrant Case) challenged the constitutionality of the provisions to exclude and deport immigrants, arguing that these provisions violated the due process clause of the United States Constitution.
 This was the first time the Supreme Court allowed judicial review of a procedural due process claim.
 The case was decided against the Japanese petitioner Yamataya, and found Yamataya to be deportable.

 Opening of Ellis Island

 Ellis Island, an immigrant inspection station in Upper New York Bay (near New York City) on the East Coast of the United States opened on January 2, 1892, shortly after the passage of the Immigration Act of 1891.
 It would be the busiest immigration inspection.
 Immigrant inspection at Ellis Island was carried out as per the specifications of the Immigration Act of 1891.
 The medical examination to determine medical excludability (as described in Section 1 of the Act) and detention of migrants with medical conditions were carried out at the Ellis Island Immigrant Hospital located in the south side of the island.

 Changes to structure of immigration bureaucracy

 A congressional act of March 2, 1895 renamed the Office of Immigration as the Bureau of Immigration and changed the title of superintendent of immigration to commissioner-general of immigration.

-An Act of February 14, 1903 transferred the Bureau of Immigration from the Treasury Department to the newly created Department of Commerce and Labor.
-An "immigrant fund" created from collection of immigrants' head tax financed the Immigration Service until 1909, when Congress replaced the fund with an annual appropriation.